Zoltan45/MAME-mwy/README.md

-What is MAME-mkp?
+What is MAME-mwy?
 =============

-MAME-mkp is a slightly modified version of MAME that includes support for the games Mortal Kombat II +, Ultimate Mortal Kombat 3 +, and NBA JAM TE Rewind.
+MAME-mwy is a slightly modified version of MAME that includes support for the games Mortal Kombat II +, Ultimate Mortal Kombat 3 +, and NBA JAM TE Rewind.

 How to compile a Mortal Kombat only build?